mitogen-hq/mitogen/docs/api.rst

 .. currentmodule:: mitogen.parent

+.. autoclass:: CallChain
+    :members:

 .. class:: Context

     Extend :class:`mitogen.core.Router` with functionality useful to
     masters, and child contexts who later become parents.
 Currently when this class is required, the target context's router is upgraded at runtime.

+    .. attribute:: default_call_chain

+        A :class:`CallChain` instance constructed by default, with pipelining disabled. :meth:`call`, :meth:`call_async` and :meth:`call_no_reply`
+        use this instance.

     .. method:: shutdown (wait=False)